18F/slides/_slides/cio-council/18F-agilebpa-july-2015.md

 ---
 ### Hypothesis

-Great vendors **will** work with government, if we raise expectations, by replacing proposals with prototype evaluations.
+Great vendors **will** work with government, if we change expectations, by replacing proposals with prototype evaluations.
 --
 ### Prototypes > Proposals
 --